g-ford/ansible-demo/README.md

 1. Install the galaxy roles using `ansible-galaxy install -r requirements.yaml`
 1. boto3 and botocore installed on your localhost
-1. Update the vars in this play to match your VPC, subnet etc.
+1. Update the vars in `provision.yaml` to match your VPC, subnet etc.
 1. Update the private key file in `ansible.cfg`

 ## Running